Aaron Holiday: Washington Wizards (2021–2022)

 On August 6, 2021, Holiday and the rights to draft pick Isaiah Todd were traded from Indiana to the Washington Wizards in a multi-player, five-team deal.
 Against his former team on October 23, he started in place of an injured Bradley Beal and scored seven points in 25 minutes in an overtime win against the Pacers.
 Holiday's playing time decreased as the season progressed, although he did start the last four games leading up to the season's trade deadline.

 Phoenix Suns (2022)

 On February 10, 2022, Holiday was traded to the Phoenix Suns for cash considerations and a trade exception.
 At the time, he was averaging 6.1 points and 1.9 assists per game for Washington, while shooting a career-high 47% on his field goals.
-He averaged 6.8 points in 22 games for the Suns.
+He averaged 6.8 points per game in 22 games for the Suns.

-Atlanta Hawks (2022–present)
+Atlanta Hawks (2022–2023)

-On July 6, 2022, the Atlanta Hawks signed Holiday, which reunited him with his former Pacers coach Nate McMillan as well as his brother Justin.
+Holiday signed with the Atlanta Hawks for the 2022–23 season, which reunited him with his former Pacers coach Nate McMillan as well as his brother Justin.
+McMillan was fired midseason, replaced by Quin Snyder, and Justin was traded as well.
+In the playoffs, Holiday was not in the team's rotation, as the Hawks lost to the Celtics in the opening round.

+Houston Rockets (2023–present)

+On July 10, 2023, Holiday signed with the Houston Rockets.
+On July 6, 2024, he re-signed with the Rockets.

+On July 10, 2025, Holiday re-signed with the Rockets on a one-year contract.